HighlanderRobotics/Highlanders-Training/GitWorkflow.md

 ### Notes

 - We use pull requests to make sure our code is readable and maintainable by having regular review of code.

-### Whats Next?

-- Next course in course progression, if applicable